Dragon1207/RubyonRails_facebook/README.md

  * [Rails](https://guides.rubyonrails.org/getting_started.html)
  * [PostgreSQL](https://www.postgresql.org/download/)

-### Set up PostgreSQL
+### Setting up PostgreSQL

-The application by default Unix sockets to connect to a local Postgres database, using the default role name - same as the operating system user.
-So, you should either [create a database user](https://www.postgresql.org/docs/12/database-roles.html) with the same username, or tell the application your database access info in the _config/database.yml_ configuration file.
+The application, by default, uses Unix sockets to connect to a local Postgres database, using the default role name - same as the operating system user.
+So, you should either [create a database user](https://www.postgresql.org/docs/12/database-roles.html) with the same username, or tell the application to use your custom database access info via the _config/database.yml_ configuration file.

-## Download and run
+## Running the app

 Download, or clone with git: `git clone git@github.com:themetar/odin-facebook.git`<br>
 Then,